Ethics in Marketing: The Web of Lies

 He can huff and puff, but don’t let him blow the house down

 Avoid puffery, even if your CEO is pressuring you to do so.
-Writing content that makes claims you can’t back up can cost you customers.
-If you’re a smaller company that has current technologies but your competitors have new technologies, don’t say you have the “highest quality” …because you don’t.
-It can be a tough pill to swallow especially when that higher quality technology costs millions of dollars.
-You may have the highest quality in your town, but if a customer can easily venture to the next town to get better technology, then you’ve lost.
+Writing content that makes claims you can’t back up can cost you your customers and damage your reputation.
+If you’re a smaller company with standard technologies and your competitors have the newest and shiniest technologies, avoid saying you have the “highest quality” because you actually don’t.
+That can be a tough pill to swallow especially when that higher quality technology costs millions of dollars.
+You may have the highest quality in your town, but if your customer traditionally migrates out of town for the same services or products, then you’ve lost.

-As the marketing professional, YOU are the one that needs to protect your company.
-Stick to your ethical guns, provide evidence why you shouldn’t go down that path, and provide an alternative to your boss.
+As a marketing professional, stick to your ethical guns, provide evidence why you shouldn’t go down that path, and provide an alternative to your boss.

 The American Marketing Association has a Code of Ethics that marketing professionals vow to uphold.
 One of the key tenets is “Represent products in a clear way in selling, advertising and other forms of communication; this includes the avoidance of false, misleading and deceptive promotion.”
 This is essential because so many times, consumers lose confidence in companies based on what we do and say as marketers.